CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 When we log result's value to the terminal we get a new data type - `undefined`.
 `undefined` is a data type used to represent the absence of some value.
-A function’s output is always `undefined` whenever we omit a return statement; but we need to get a percentage from our function every time it is called.
+We need to specify the value want to output from our function: if we don't state what our function should output then the default output will be `undefined`.

 <br>

 ### Setting an output

-In the body of our function, we can write a `return` statement, specifying the value we want to output.
+Now we need to add a statement to our function specifying the value we want to output.
+To specify output in a function, we write a `return` statement.
 If your function call is like a question, the return statement is the answer.
 It's what comes back.
 We can add a return statement to the function as follows: